keanutaufan/cpp-dsa/DataStructure/BinarySearchTree/README.md

 store elements of any type.
 The BST class will have the following private
 members:

-- `root` - The pointer to the root node of the tree.
+- `m_root` - The pointer to the root node of the tree.
-- `BSTSize` - The number of nodes in the tree.
+- `m_size` - The number of nodes in the tree.
 - `_compare` - The comparison function that will be used to compare two values.
-- `_createNode` - A private method that creates a new node.
+- `_create_node` - A private method that creates a new node.
-- `_defaultCompare` - A private method that compares two values using the
+- `_default_compare` - A private method that compares two values using the
-- `_getReference` - A private method that finds the reference to a node in a subtree. default comparison operator.
+- `_get_reference` - A private method that finds the reference to a node in a subtree. default comparison operator.
 - `_remove` - A private method that removes a node from a subtree.